Louise Fortune Hall & the Hall Collection

 What’s in the Hall Collection

 When she died in 2008, Mrs. Hall’s children, Jack Hall, Eleanor Hutton and Marilou Preston, donated her papers and other effects to the library to be used as an archive for those interested in her life and the life of the community she loved and served for almost 100 years.
 The online archive features images and some documents.
 Its narrative structure is based on the text of Mrs. Hall’s History of Damascus, 1793-1950.
 Additional images and text have been selectively incorporated and credited when applicable.
-Washington County Public library holds the rights to the online version and administers the physical collection on behalf of the descendants of Louise Fortune Hall.
+Washington County Public library administers the physical collection on behalf of the descendants of Louise Fortune Hall.

 Using the Hall Collection

 The Hall Collection is in 15 archival boxes at Damascus library.
-To access the Hall Collection by appointment, please call or email Melissa Watson.
+To access the Hall Collection by appointment, contact the library.
 Some of the items in the Hall Collection, called “Damascus Down the Road,” are digitized in our Hall Collection online archive.